10 Tips To Help Lessen The Financial Stress Of Being A Single Parent

-Creating a budget is one of the first things a single parent should do.
+Creating a budget is one of the first things a single parent should do to help less financial stress.
 With all the financial responsibility falling on you, every dollar needs to be accounted for.
 This means not just your rent or mortgage payment but any other expenses you expect like gifts for the holidays and birthday presents.
 By adding every expense you can think of, you can help yourself plan better for them.

-This one is essential.
+This one is essential to relieving some financial stress.
 You need to make sure you have arrangements in place should something happen to you or you become incapacitated.
 Here are the three documents you need to have in place:

 When it comes to groceries, there is a lot of room to get creative and save money.
 You can go vegetarian a few times a week and for your meat purchases, buy when there are specials.
 These meats are usually approaching their expiration date and can be put in the freezer for the coming months.
 Buying frozen instead of fresh vegetables is another way to save.
 They last longer and are cheaper.